pandas DataFrames

 Subsetting DataFrames with Labels

-For larger datasets, it can be tricky to remember the column number that corresponds to a particular variable.
-(Is celltype in column 1 or 2? oh, right… they are in column 1).
-In some cases, the column/row number for values can change if the script you are using adds or removes columns/rows.
-It’s, therefore, often better to use column/row names to refer to extract particular values, and it makes your code easier to read and your intentions clearer.
+When we work with larger datasets, it can be tricky to remember the column number that corresponds to a particular variable.
+(Is celltype in column 1 or 2?).
+The column/row number for values can also change if you use a script that adds or removes columns/rows.
+Therefore, it’s often better to use column/row names to refer to extract particular values which makes your code easier to read and your intentions clearer.

-So first let us take a look at what the rownams (index) and column names (columns) are for our DataFrame:
+So first we will look at the attributes to retrieve our row names (index) and column names (columns) from our DataFrame:

 # Get the row names